cwe1229a/cwe1229a/README.md

 ## Court
-I'm a web developer who enjoys fun design and projects.
+I'm a software developer who enjoys fun design and projects.
 I also like to illustrate

 - 📫 You can email me at ccweb29@gmail.com